haifengliu/azrefresh/mooncake/storage-dotnet-shared-access-signature-part-2.md

 # Part 1: Create a Console Application to Generate Shared Access Signatures #

-First, ensure that you have the Azure Storage Client Library for .NET (Version 2.0) installed.
+First, ensure that you have the Azure Storage Client Library for .NET installed.
 You can install the [NuGet package](http://nuget.org/packages/WindowsAzure.Storage/ "NuGet package") containing the most up-to-date assemblies for the client library; this is the recommended method for ensuring that you have the most recent fixes.
-You can also download the client library as part of the most recent version of the [Azure SDK for .NET](http://www.windowsazure.cn/zh-cn/downloads/?sdk=net).
+You can also download the client library as part of the most recent version of the [Azure SDK for .NET](http://www.windowsazure.com/en-us/downloads/).

 In Visual Studio, create a new Windows console application and name it **GenerateSharedAccessSignatures**.
 Add references to  **Microsoft.WindowsAzure.Configuration.dll** and **Microsoft.WindowsAzure.Storage.dll**, using either of the following approaches: